vishvAsa/kalpAntaram/kANe/v5p1/1_Vratas_and_Utsavas/13_List_of_Vratas_and_Utsavas.md

 to dinner maidens and donate a golden jar, two garments and gold; for a year ( on each 9th dinner to maidens ); in each life he becomes handsome and is not subdued by enemies and reaches Siva's capital; the deity appears to be Śiva or Umā or both; Mat.
 101. 27–28 q. by KKV 443, HV

 I. 958 (from Pad.), VKK 41.
-Virāsana—a posture required in all Krcchras; HV I. 322 ( quot
+Virāsana—a posture required in all Kr̥cchras; HV I. 322 ( quot

 ing Gar.) and II.
 932 and also in Aghamarsanavrata (Saṅkhasmști 18.
 2).
 It removes all sins.
 Vide H. of Dh.
 IV. p.
 148 note 342.
 For another meaning (in Yoga system ),